 remind me tomorrow | sharon van etten

 2.17.19 I discovered Sharon for the first time watching the new Twin Peaks.
 You know the closing numbers to each episode.
 Like all of Lynch’s musical decisions; haunting and beautiful.
-Because I am not a rich guy the usual thing I do, when discovering a new to me talent, is, like most of us these days, go to the ol’ streaming machine.
-It is there I came across Van Etten’s 2014 release Are We There.
+When researching, as I often do, Van Etten’s body of work I came across 2014 release Are We There.
 I liked it so much that I slapped it on my list in the 800s.
-Now Parking within the 1000 has gotten really tight so I frequently am looking for spots to replace with incoming albums.
-I really should extend the number….Top 1500??
+Now Parking within the 1000 has gotten really tight so I frequently am looking for spots to replace with incoming albums (I really should extend the number….Top 1500?).
 Are We There has survived many of these attempts.

 Remind Me Tomorrow has all the lush-powerful-moving components of her earlier releases.
 And as I have mentioned on other records, a great companion piece to your introspective moments.